evmos/evmos/docs/protocol/proto-docs.md

 <a name="evmos.erc20.v1.RegisterERC20Proposal"></a>

 ### RegisterERC20Proposal
-RegisterCoinProposal is a gov Content type to register a token pair
+RegisterERC20Proposal is a gov Content type to register a token pair for an ERC20 token

 | Field | Type | Label | Description |